The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Bimodule Hochschild cohomology

 \subsection{Passage to the linear dual of a graded bimodule}

 Let $A$ be a graded algebra and $M$ a graded $A$-bimodule.
-We now analyse how does the bimodule cochain complex interact with the passage from $M$ to its linear dual $DM$.
+We now analyse how the bimodule cochain complex interacts with the passage from $M$ to its linear dual $DM$.
 For ${p,q\geq0}$ and $r\in\ZZ$, we introduce the morphism of vector spaces (notice the transposition $(p,q,r)\mapsto(q,p,r)$ of the first two components)

 where, for $x_1\dots,x_p,y_1,\dots,y_q\in A$, $f\in DM$ and $m\in M$,

 and

 In other words, the cochain $c^D\in\BimHC*[q][p]<r>{DM}$ is defined by the commutativity, up to the sign $(-1)^{(p+1)(q+1)}$, of the following diagram of homogeneous morphisms of graded vector spaces, in which the top horizontal isomorphism uses the braiding corresponding to the permutation $(\begin{smallmatrix}1&2&3&4\\4&1&2&3)\end{smallmatrix}$: